inet-framework/inet/showcases/general/diffserv/doc/index.rst

    :align: center

 In the ``VoIP_WithPolicing`` and ``VoIP_WithPolicingAndQueuing``
-configurations, INET's :ned:`TrafficConditioner` module is used in the router's PPP interface to achieve the required policing.
+configurations, INET's :ned:`DiffservTrafficConditioner` module is used in the router's PPP interface to achieve the required policing.

 .. figure:: media/TrafficConditioner.png
    :scale: 100%
    :align: center

-In :ned:`TrafficConditioner`, the ``mfClassifier`` submodule is used for separating packets of different flows for marking with different DSCP values.
+In :ned:`DiffservTrafficConditioner`, the ``mfClassifier`` submodule is used for separating packets of different flows for marking with different DSCP values.
 It contains a list of filters that identifies the flow and determines their classes.
 Each filter can match the source and destination address, IP protocol